Andrew Benintendi Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.78 team ERA ranks fifth across all MLB pitching staffs.
+- The Rangers have the sixth-ranked team ERA across all MLB pitching staffs (3.83).

-- His last time out was on Friday against the Los Angeles Angels, when the righty tossed seven innings, surrendering three earned runs while allowing five hits.
+- In his last outing on Saturday against the Toronto Blue Jays, the lefty went six innings, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.